-The focus of OpGen is on its combined broad portfolio of products, which include high impact rapid diagnostics and bioinformatics to interpret antimicrobial resistance (AMR) genetic data.
+The focus of OpGen is on its combined broad portfolio of products, which include high impact rapid diagnostics and bioinformatics to interpret antimicrobial resistance ("AMR") genetic data.
 OpGen will continue to develop and seek FDA and other regulatory clearances or approvals, as applicable, for the Unyvero UTI and IJI products.
-OpGen will continue to offer the FDA-cleared Unyvero LRT and LRT BAL Panels, the FDA-cleared Acuitas AMR Gene Panel diagnostic test, as well as the Unyvero UTI Panel as an RUO product to hospitals, public health departments, clinical laboratories, pharmaceutical companies, and contract research organizations, or CROs.
-OpGen will also continue to commercialize its CE Marked Unyvero Panels in Europe and other global markets via distributors.
+OpGen offers the FDA-cleared Unyvero LRT and LRT BAL Panels, the FDA-cleared Acuitas AMR Gene Panel diagnostic test, as well as the Unyvero UTI Panel as an RUO product to hospitals, public health departments, clinical laboratories, pharmaceutical companies, and contract research organizations, or CROs.
+OpGen is also commercializing its CE Marked Unyvero Panels in Europe and other global markets via distributors.